hyyan/woo-poly-integration/readme.txt

 == Changelog ==

 == 1.0.1 ==
-Fixes #174 Error in autofill of missing translations of parent category Fixes #175 WooCommerce doesn't pass loop name for some shortcodes Fixes #10  Initial setup issues if Polylang is not yet configured
+Added Documentation links to new wiki Documentation pages Fixes #174 Error in autofill of missing translations of parent category Fixes #175 WooCommerce doesn't pass loop name for some shortcodes Fixes #10  Initial setup issues if Polylang is not yet configured